Rive Guide

 How do I export to iOS, Android, Flutter, my game engines, or the web?

-Use the export menu within the toolbar to export and download your Rive file.
+Use the export menu within the toolbar to export and download your Rive file (it will appear as name-of-your-rive-file.riv when downloaded).
 Alternatively, you can export directly from the file browser by right-clicking on a file or folder.

-Use one of our runtimes to import your file into your chosen platform and begin playing and manipulating your animation in real-time!
+Use one of our runtimes to import your file into your chosen platform and begin playing and manipulating your Rive graphics in real time!
 You can learn more about our runtimes here.